 You may discover specific hot wallets for crypto assets or applications in addition to hot wallets on exchanges like Binance and Coinbase.
 There are now two types of hot wallets that are most commonly used for online cryptocurrency transactions.
 They are Mycelium and Exodus.

 The paper-based wallet is the most straightforward kind of cold wallet you can discover.
-Print a QR code or write down your private keys on paper to sign transactions using cold wallets.
+Print a QR code or write down your keys on paper to sign transactions using cold wallets.

 On the other side, hardware wallets are the most common cold wallets currently in use.
 Trezor and Ledger are two prominent examples of hardware wallets now utilized for crypto assets.

 Now that you know the characteristics of many wallets and their advantages and disadvantages, it would be wise to establish the standards by which you will select the best wallet for your needs.

 To avoid seeming repetitive, let me reiterate that while selecting a crypto storage wallet, security should be your first concern.
 Nothing is more crucial than keeping your cryptocurrency safe; a competent wallet can easily do this.